 Construct a wigwag of willow or cornus stems bound together.
 These pea sticks will provide a framework for sweet peas, beans, and peas to grow up.
 Climbing frames provide structure to your plot and as well as serving a practical purpose can look really attractive too.

 Recycle a wood pallet to make a support for cucumbers to climb up – no tools required!
 This can help deter damage from slugs and snails and prevent your crop from coming into contact with soil-borne diseases.
 You can also make a strawberry planter from a wooden pallet.
 This project features in my new book, A Woman’s Garden Grow Beautiful Plants and Make Useful Things.

 You could also grow edibles in vertical planters — both the DIY variety and the ready-made solutions.
-I grow in both the stacked GreenStalk planter and a vertical planter made by Gardena.
+I grow in a couple of different planters including this vertical planter that’s great for patios.
 Vertical planting is a great way to maximize production in a small space.